cirosantilli/china-dictatorship/FAQ.md

 The only thing that my employer *does* believe in is that employees can have their own political opinions, and that this should not affect hiring decisions.

+Obviously, this action limits my ability to lead high profile deals with China.

+Also I'm quite curios if this would limit my ability to go to China for business, but I haven't applied for a visa since I've started this.

-Obviously, my employer risks losing contracts with China because of me, But she believes that inclusion and non-discrimination is more valuable.
+But my employer believes that inclusion and non-discrimination is more valuable.

+I will always do my best to not let my personal opinions affect my professional decisions, as that would be unfair to my employer.

 ## Falun Gong